abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 <h2>Books</h2>
 ````

-* This page **inherits** from the `BookStorePageBase` class which comes with the startup template and provides some shared properties/methods used by all pages.
+* Change the default inhertitance of the Razor View Page Model so it **inherits** from the `BookStorePageBase` class (instead of `PageModel`).
+The `BookStorePageBase` class which comes with the startup template and provides some shared properties/methods used by all pages.

 #### Add Books Page to the Main Menu